LuukvandenBent/DeepLearningGroup9/README.md

 The multiscale structural similarity index (MS-SSIM) is an extension of the SSIM function that achieves better accuracy than the single scale SSIM approach but at the cost of relatively lower processing speed [5].

 ### Code Loss Function
 The loss function used can simply be adapted in line that defines the loss within the while-loop for the training setup.
 Right before this while-loop, the loss functions can be defined.
-The code can be found in figure X.
+The code can be found in Figure 5.

 ![Figure 8](figures/figure8.png?raw=true)

-Figure X: The code adapted for the loss function adaptation
+*Figure 5: The code adapted for the loss function adaptation.*

 ### Results
 Since we reduced the amount of iterations for the training, we first wanted to confirm that our training indeed saturates.
-If we look at the loss curves below, from the first iteration to the last, we can indeed see that although the loss is quite noisy, the performance does not really improve anymore after ~250.000 iterations.
+If we look at the loss curves shown in Figure 6, from the first iteration to the last, we can indeed see that although the loss is quite noisy, the performance does not really improve anymore after ~250.000 iterations.
 Therefore 500.000 iterations is (more than) enough.

 ![Losses losses](figures/losses_losses.png?raw=true)

+* Figure 6: Different loss curves for different loss functions.*

 In the tabel below we asses the performance of the different loss functions based on the metrics PSNR and SSIM.